When is a house like a book? Always, because people will constantly judge it by its cover!

 Find the Balance

 It can be daunting to choose new house colors if you’ve never painted an exterior before.
-Fortunately, you can break the thing down to three essential elements.
+Fortunately, you can break the thing down into three essential elements.

 Your exterior house colors should include a dominant field color, an accent color, and a trim color.
 Balancing these colors together helps individual colors pop while helping your entire home to stand out.